 Caroline Rainsford, the Country Director for Google New Zealand, expressed the company’s grave concerns regarding the proposed bill in a recent blog post.
 She stated that if the legislation is enacted in its current form, Google would be compelled to implement substantial changes to its services, which could ultimately limit access to news content for New Zealand users.

-Google’s Stance and Concerns
+Google’s stance and concerns

 Rainsford emphasized that the implications of the proposed law extend beyond just business interests.
 “We’d be forced to stop linking to news content on Google Search, Google News, or Discover surfaces in New Zealand and discontinue our current commercial agreements and ecosystem support with New Zealand news publishers,” she noted.
 This declaration raises alarm bells for many who rely on these platforms for news and information.